fluttercandies/flutter_wechat_assets_picker/README.md

 All UI designs are based on WeChat 7.x, and it will be updated following the WeChat update in anytime.

+*Note:* You can file PRs to create your own implementation if you found your implementation might be useful for others.
+See [Contribute custom implementations](example/lib/customs/CONTRIBUTING.md) for more details.

 ## Category 🗂

 * [Migration Guide](#migration-guide-)